Edwynn-ify/GreedyPD/README.md

 NEGATIVE Changes :
-Massively buffed bosses
+- Massively buffed bosses
-Enemies deal double damage and takes even lesser damage.
+- Enemies deal double damage and takes even lesser damage.
-Chilled reduces your speed up to 98.5%.
+- Chilled reduces your speed up to 98.5%.
 That being said this could be used to your advantage to cheese enemies/minibosses.
-Traps are spawned with equal chances.
-They can also deal tons of damage as well Enemies can spawn up to 100+ in large floors.
+- Traps are spawned with equal chances.
+They can also deal tons of damage as well
+- Enemies can spawn up to 100+ in large floors.
-Poison, Burning deal lots of damage
+- Poison, Burning deal lots of damage
-Increased damage dealt by caustic ooze.
+- Increased damage dealt by caustic ooze.
-Grim trap leaves you with 1% hp
+- Grim trap leaves you with 1% hp
-Rare mobs can now spawn in two floors before boss.
-(33% and 50%) Piranhas spawn in 6 instead of 3.
+- Rare mobs can now spawn in two floors before boss.
+(33% and 50%)
+- Piranhas spawn in 6 instead of 3.
-Enemies have 50% to spawn as their rare counterparts instead of 12.5%
+- Enemies have 50% to spawn as their rare counterparts instead of 12.5%
+- Enemies from lower depths now creeps into upper levels.

 Do note that this mod is imbalanced and is intended for non-serious gameplay.